Network Infrastructure · UPS Selection Guide

 Outlet-level switching eliminates truck rolls

-The J90’s switchable outlets enable remote reboot of individual devices — a frozen switch or hung firewall — without dispatching a technician.
-For distributed network deployments, this capability often justifies the platform choice on its own.
+The J90’s switchable outlets enable remote reboot of an individual device — a frozen switch or hung firewall — without dispatching a technician.
+For distributed deployments, this often justifies the platform on its own.

 Form factor